 Day 11.
 Tuesday, April 12.
 SANTA CRUZ ISLAND - ISABELA ISLAND

 After breakfast we’ll head over to Isabela Island (approximately 2 hours by boat) to visit the Flamingos Lagoon and enjoy the beautiful beach of Isabela.
 Visit the wetlands along the ocean and have lunch in the afternoon at a local restaurant.

 Then we will continue our journey aboard a boat to the islet "Tintoreras" to observe a colony of marine iguanas and penguins.
 Then snorkeling nearby to observe tropical fish, sea turtles, sharks, rays and seahorses.
-We’ll spend the night on Isabela Island at the Albermarle Hotel right on the beach in Puerto Villamil.
+We’ll spend the night on Isabela Island at the Albermarle Hotel (or similar) right on the beach in Puerto Villamil.

 Day 12.
 Wednesday, April 13.
 ISABELA ISLAND - SANTA CRUZ ISLAND

 On Isabela Island, after breakfast, we’ll head up to the Sierra Negra volcano, which is the largest and one of the most active volcanoes in the islands.They have one of the most important biological reserves in the world.
 This is where Charles Darwin studied the flora and fauna in the nineteenth century and wrote "The Origin of Species".

 Then we’ll return by boat to Santa Cruz Island.
 Overnight to Puerto Ayora at the Deja Vu Hotel.

 DAY 13.
 Thursday, April 14.
 GALAPAGOS: SANTA CRUZ ISLAND - QUITO